 Skin conditions in babies can arise for multiple reasons, be it a change in the weather, a product you’re using, or even their diet.
 However, if you are ever worried about your baby’s skin, always consult an expert such as your doctor or a pharmacist.

-In this guide on baby skin conditions, we've considered some of the most common, as well as advice on why they occur and how to treat them.
+In this guide on baby skin concerns and conditions, we've considered some of the most common, as well as advice on why they occur and how to treat them.